FHIR/sushi/CONTRIBUTING.md

 Before starting a new conversation, please check for earlier discussions on a similar issue or topic.
 If a previous conversation has been started, contribute to that thread with your feedback.

-When starting a new topic, please use a descriptive topic and include as much detail as possible.
+When starting a new conversation, please use a descriptive topic and include as much detail as possible.

 ## Code Contributions